apike/allenpike.com/_posts/2019-06-30-control-the-silence.markdown

 MCing an event isn’t rocket surgery.
 It does take a bit of practice, but the biggest requirement is simply caring about how things flow, and putting the work in to make them flow well.

 Being the steward of an audience’s attention is a privilege.
-If you treat that attention as a precious resource, then they’ll be willing and ready to give it when you request it.
+If you treat that attention as a precious resource, then they’ll be willing and ready to give it when you need it.